 Fuller, on the other hand, thought that science and technology as expressed through largescale industrialization were the key drivers of economic productivity.
 As scientific understanding grew, technology became more effective, industrial machinery grew more sophisticated and economic productivity increased apace.
-During a few generations, the economy was able to increase its ability to provide abundance to an ever-larger percentage of a rapidly growing world population.
+During a few generations, the economy was able to increase its ability to provide abundance to an ever larger percentage of a rapidly growing world population.

 Fuller chronicled the evolution of technology over the last several centuries.
 Before the Industrial Revolution, productivity depended on hand tools and the skills of the artisan.
 The industrial revolution substituted machines powered by water or steam.
 Industrial tools required more than one person to manufacture and operate.
 Later, electricity and internal combustions engines supplanted water and steam.
 At the same time, industrial machinery became larger, more complex, more precise and faster.
-This is a much-chronicled and well-understood story.
+This much-chronicled story is well understood.